odavid/k8s-helm-charts/charts/my-bloody-jenkins/README.md

 | `persistence.jenkinsWorkspace.annotations` | Jenkins Workspace Storage PesistentVolumeClaim annotations | `{}`
 | `persistence.jenkinsWorkspace.accessMode` | Jenkins Workspace Storage PesistentVolumeClaim accessMode | `ReadWriteOnce`
 | `persistence.jenkinsWorkspace.size` | Jenkins Workspace Storage PesistentVolumeClaim size | `8Gi`
+* `persistence.jenkinsWorkspace.resourcePolicy` - Jenkins Workspace Storage PesistentVolumeClaim resource policy, whether to keep or delete the PesistentVolumeClaim when the release is deleted | `keep`
 | `persistence.jenkinsWorkspace.storageClass` | External Jenkins Workspace Storage PesistentVolumeClaim | If set to `"-"`, then storageClass: `""`, which disables dynamic provisioning.
 If undefined (the default) or set to null, no storageClass spec is set, choosing the default provisioner. (gp2 on AWS, standard on GKE, AWS & OpenStack)
 | `podAnnotations` | Additional Pod Annotations | `{}`
 | `persistence.volumes` | Additional volumes to be included within the Deployments |